EdwardMGonzalez/dldist/README.md

-The distance from 'kitten' to 'sitting':

-    $ dldist -from kitten -to sitting
-    3

-The distance from 'hte' to 'the':
+The distance from 'citten' to 'kitten':

-    $ dldist -from hte -to the
+    $ dldist -from citten -to kitten
-    1
+    1: [citten]  'kitten'

 The program also accepts a dictionary file.

-    $ dldist -dictionary ~/Documents/en.txt citten
+    $ dldist -dictionary ~/Documents/en.txt -from   citten
     1: [citten]  'bitten' 'cittern' 'kitten' 'litten' 'mitten' 'pitten' 'sitten' 'yitten'

 To check multiple words at once we can use the -list parameter..

     $ dldist -dictionary ~/Documents/en.txt -list ~/Documents/file.txt
     0: [mug] 'mug'
+    ...